GreatSplicing: A Semantically Rich Splicing Dataset: Introduction

-\item A significant defect of insufficient semantic diversity in existing splicing forgery datasets is revealed in this paper.
-Extensive experiments demonstrate that this limitation can result in severe misidentification.
+\item To the best of our knowledge, this is the first work to reveal the significant defect of insufficient semantic diversity in existing splicing forgery datasets.
+Empirical results demonstrate that this limitation can result in severe misidentification.

-\item A semantically rich splicing dataset, GreatSplicing, is proposed to address the challenge.
-Its high resolution and verisimilitude make neural networks get splicing traces more effectively.
+\item We propose GreatSplicing, a manually created, semantically rich splicing dataset to address this challenge.
+GreatSplicing features high resolution and follows a standardized production process, ensuring the faithful preservation of splicing traces.

-\item Based on GreatSplicing, five recommended experimental settings are proposed to promote fairness in comparison. \end{itemize}
+\item Extensive empirical results demonstrate that, compared with existing splicing forgery datasets, GreatSplicing has significant advantages in preventing semantic overfitting and in extracting genuine splicing traces. \end{itemize}

-The rest of the paper is organized as follows: In Section 2, a detailed introduction to existing splicing forgery datasets will be provided.
-Additionally, a concise overview of BossBase will be presented.
-In Section 3, we will present the production process of GreatSplicing and offer five recommended experimental settings based on GreatSplicing.
-Subsequently, Section 4 will present extensive experimental results to verify the superiority of GreatSplicing.
-Finally, Section 5 will summarize the whole paper.
+The rest of the paper is organized as follows.
+In Section 2, a detailed introduction to existing splicing forgery datasets will be provided.
+In addition, an overview of BossBase will be presented.
+In Section 3, we will present the production process of GreatSplicing.
+Subsequently, Section 4 will present extensive empirical results to verify the superiority of GreatSplicing.
+Finally, Section 5 will summarize this work.